-Exam board: WJEC/Educas
+Exam board: WJEC/Eduqas

-This course will appeal to students who would like to develop a wide range of food preparation and cooking skills, and gain a clear understanding of the role of nutrition and diet in health, as well as the principles of food hygiene and safety.
-You are most likely to enjoy the course if you want to learn how to cook a wide variety of quality dishes and understand the scientific principles behind food preparation and nutrition.
-You will need to bring your ingredients to each practical session and keep up to date with preparation for the examination and non-examination assessments.
+This course will appeal to students who would like to develop a wide range of food preparation skills, and gain a clear understanding of the role of nutrition and diet in health, as well as the principles of food hygiene and safety.
+Students are most likely to enjoy the course if they want to learn how to cook and present a wide variety of quality dishes and develop their understanding of the scientific principles behind food preparation and nutrition.